 Take one biotin capsule each day.
 The best time to take biotin, as with most vitamin supplements is with your morning meal as this helps your body absorb the nutrients.

 How much biotin should I take per day?

 The NHS recommend taking no more than 0.9mg of biotin per day in supplements, this is the dosage in each biotin capsule.

 Can I take biotin alongside other hair loss treatments?

 Yes.
-Biotin can be used alongside other hair loss treatments like minoxidil (a scalp solution) and Finasteride (a prescription-only tablet).
+Biotin can be used alongside other hair loss treatments.
+You can take biotin and minoxidil (a scalp solution) together.
+If you are a man, you can also combine biotin and Finasteride (a prescription-only tablet).
 We also offer a hair loss shampoo which you can use too.
 This shampoo might help block the action of DHT, like Finasteride.

 Can I get biotin from food?

-Yes, most of us will get biotin from our diet, and a healthy diet is one of the best ways to make sure you’re getting all the nutrients you need.
+Yes, most of us will get biotin from our diet.
+A healthy diet is one of the best ways to make sure you’re getting all the nutrients you need, including iron.
 There are also biotin-rich foods you could consider adding into your diet, including:

 - Nuts and seeds